pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_new_cpd_language.md

      is automatically available in the binary distribution (pmd-dist).

 2. Implement a {% jdoc core::cpd.CpdLexer %}.
     - For Antlr grammars you can take the grammar from [antlr/grammars-v4](https://github.com/antlr/grammars-v4) and place it in `src/main/antlr4` followed by the package name of the language.
-You then need to call the appropriate ant wrapper to generate the lexer from the grammar.
+You then need to call the antlr4 plugin and the appropriate ant wrapper with target `cpd-language` to generate the lexer from the grammar.
 To do so, edit `pom.xml` (eg like [the Golang module](https://github.com/pmd/pmd/tree/main/pmd-go/pom.xml)).
       Once that is done, `mvn generate-sources` should generate the lexer sources for you.

       You can now implement a CpdLexer, for instance by extending {% jdoc core::cpd.impl.AntlrCpdLexer %}.
 The following reproduces the Go implementation:

     ```java
     // mind the package convention if you are going to make a PR
     package net.sourceforge.pmd.lang.go.cpd;